 You can easily do that by adding restaurant menu icons.
-Just click on “Options” and mark the items with the icons you desire from the drop-down list.
+Just click on the three dots on the menu item, go to Item Settings and select Manage.
+Here, you can mark the items with the icons you desire from the provided list.
 They will then appear below the item’s name in the menu.

 Restaurant menu sizes

 If you’re serving small, medium, and large pizza, you’re going to want to display those sizes clearly.
-To do that, click on the item’s edit button and then on Multiple Sizes.
+To do that, click on the item’s edit button and then on Add Size.

 You will be prompted to enter the sizes and their price.
 When you’re done, click “Save.”